UnoSD/DataflowPipelineBuilder/README.md

 ```
 # Simple extensions

-Alternativeli, the project `SimpleDataflowPipelineBuilder` contains extension methods applying to the dataflow blocks directly without the help of a builder (this doesn't support added logging and custom options applied to all links, but it's simple and works well in most cases).
+Alternatively, the project `SimpleDataflowPipelineBuilder` contains extension methods applying to the dataflow blocks directly without the help of a builder (this doesn't support added logging and custom options applied to all links, but it's simple and works well in most cases).

 ```csharp
 var input = BufferBlock(token);